 Delicious Stuffed Portobello Mushrooms with Feta

-As seen in Perfect Party Appetizers and Snacking Solutions.
+Featured in: Perfect Party Appetizers and Snacking Solutions

 Need a tasty veggie dish?
 These stuffed portobello mushrooms have got you covered.
 Big, tender mushroom caps soak up a balsamic marinade, then get stuffed with spinach mixed with garlic and finished with feta on top.
 Roast them to perfection, and you’ve got a cheesy, flavorful dish that’s naturally gluten-free.
 Whether you’re serving them as a starter or a small meal, these are easy to prepare—just marinate, sauté, fill, and bake.
 Bonus: They can be made ahead and reheated anytime!